osullivan-daniel/ppae/README.md

 ### Failing tests
 Intermittently TestBT14PropertiesAvailable or TestBT16PropertiesAvailable might fail where the number of property's available displayed will not equal the count of properties displayed.
 I suspect its related to highlighted/promoted properties but given its a public web page, where the api calls return html and nothing has ids its a bit of a hard one to nail down without specs and tests designed to take account of the business requirements that the site was designed against

+### Next improvements
+Multiple browsers - Playwright is designed to create one single browser for the tests and create individual contexts for each test, for resource and speed purposes.
+Currently the tests are creating a browser each.
+Investigate a solution for this (most likely a pytest scoped session browser.)

+Parallelism - pytest-parallel breaks the allure reports, investigating the code shows no obvious reason for this.
+Try xdist.
+If the same issues persist try running the tests with different browsers at the same time using bash.

+Slow-mo -  a headed slowmo demo would be worth showing.

+Multiple contexts - a basic chat app could be used to demo this - will require finding or writing one but its an interesting and powerful feature worth demo-ing